qwtel/base64-encoding/docs/README.md

 new TextDecoder().decode(decoder.decode("Zm9vYmFy")) // => foobar
 ```

-For one-shot usages you can also use the JS implementation without instantiating a WASM instance.
+For one-shot usage, you can use the JS implementation without instantiating a WASM instance:

 ```js
 new Base64Encoder().encode(new TextEncoder().encode('foobar'))   // => Zm9vYmFy